 4.2 Where the Customer is using a free or trial version of Diffusion Cloud, Diffusion Cloud is provided “as is” and “as available” only with no service levels or uptime guarantees.
 However, (a) Customers using free or trial versions can ask support questions on the forums accessible via the Website and these may be responded to by PUSH and other third party members of the community.
 PUSH is not liable or responsible for the responses given by any third party and does not guarantee that it will respond to questions posted on forums; (b) PUSH aims to provide a default level 99.9% uptime for Diffusion Cloud save where it is performing planned or emergency maintenance in which case Diffusion Cloud may be unavailable but provides no guarantee in this regard; (c) PUSH may provide updates and upgrades from time to time.
 Customers taking free or trial versions of Diffusion Cloud can upgrade their subscription at any time in the “My Account” section subject to the payment of the applicable fee.

-5.1 The Subscription Fees, Overage and Support Fees chargeable to the Customer as are set out on the Website at the time the Customer registers for Diffusion Cloud and as confirmed in the email confirmation sent by PUSH.
+5.1 The Subscription Fees, Data, and Support Fees chargeable to the Customer are as set out on the Website at the time the Customer registers for Diffusion Cloud and as confirmed in the email confirmation sent by PUSH.
 PUSH reserves the right to amend the Subscription and Support Fees at its discretion at any time provided that it gives the Customer not less than 30 days’ prior notice by email of such changes.
 If the Customer does not agree to the amended fees it may terminate this Agreement in accordance with clause 14.2.